 Recent engagement and representation highlights include:

-- Tim Horton’s related to shareholder activism and the appointment of a new CEO
+- Tim Hortons, leading to its merger with Burger King to create the world’s third largest restaurant company, and earlier work related to shareholder activism and the appointment of a new CEO

 - The Children’s Place related to the tragic factory building collapse in Bangladesh